THIS DATE IN HISTORY: Oct. 19

 1966: Rookie defenseman Bobby Orr plays his first NHL game and has an assist to help the Boston Bruins defeat the Detroit Red Wings 6-2 at Boston Garden.
 Detroit's Gordie Howe reaches a milestone of his own when he plays in the first game of his 21st consecutive season in the NHL, breaking the League record of 20 held by Dit Clapper and Bill Gadsby.

 1967: The Philadelphia Flyers defeat the Pittsburgh Penguins 1-0 at the Spectrum in their first home game.
 Doug Favell makes 17 saves for his first NHL shutout and Bill Sutherland scores the only goal 2:59 into the third period.

 1974: Grant Mulvey, a forward taken No. 16 in the 1974 NHL Draft, becomes the youngest player since World War II to score a regular-season goal.
 He's 18 years, one month and two days old when he scores 5:15 into the first period to help the visiting Blackhawks defeat the St. Louis Blues 3-1.

 1978: Exactly 12 years after he makes his NHL debut, Orr gets the 645th and final assist of his career in the Blackhawks' 6-2 victory against the Minnesota North Stars.

 1979: Two of the four teams that joined the NHL from the World Hockey Association get their first NHL victories.
-Blair McDonald's hat trick helps the Edmonton Oilers defeat the visiting Quebec Nordiques (another former WHA team) 6-3 at Northlands Coliseum.
+Blair MacDonald's hat trick helps the Edmonton Oilers defeat the visiting Quebec Nordiques (another former WHA team) 6-3 at Northlands Coliseum.
 Mark Howe's first two NHL goals (and an assist) spark the Hartford Whalers to a 6-3 win against the Los Angeles Kings at the Civic Center.